 Prior to joining Denteric, Michal was a postdoctoral scientist at WEHI and while in this role, he completed an internship at the WEHI’s Business Development Office and the Bridge Program.
 His fellowships include an Innovation Fellowship with Israeli VC fund aMoon, Boehringer-Ingelheim Fonds, EMBO and Wellcome Trust.

-Michal’s diversity and inclusion accomplishments have been recognised with several awards and he’s passionate about translating scientific discoveries into therapies that save, and improve, people’s lives.
-He has 13 years of research experience in molecular biology, developmental biology, and infectious diseases.
-At Denteric, he manages the mRNA vaccine and Alzheimer’s disease research programs.
+Michal’s leadership accomplishments have been recognised with several awards and he’s passionate about translating scientific discoveries into therapies that save, and improve, people’s lives.
+He has 14 years of research experience in molecular biology, developmental biology, and infectious diseases.
+At Denteric, Michal manages the delivery of preclinical and clinical R&D programs in alignment with the company’s long-term commercial goals.

-PhD from the University of Cambridge (UK), MBA from the Melbourne Business School (currently studying).
+PhD from the University of Cambridge (UK), MBA from the Melbourne Business School.

 Anne-Laure possesses extensive academic and commercial research experience.
 As a research scientist in academic institutions in France (Institut Pasteur, Inserm) and Singapore (A*STAR), as a staff scientist at Flamel Technologies in France (now Avadel Pharmaceuticals) and within the global Vaccines business unit at GlaxoSmithKline (GSK), in Belgium.